kellerberrin/OSM-QSAR/README.md

 Install on Mac
 --------------

-A Mac installation has not yet been tested.
+A Mac installation has not yet been tested (I don't have a Mac).
 But it is almost certainly the same as the Windows/Linux installation.